justin-napolitano/sup-court-postgres/index.md

   - docker compose
   - sql schema
 seoOptimized: true
+topicFamily: automation
+topicFamilyConfidence: 0.95
+topicFamilyNotes: >-
+  The post focuses on automating PostgreSQL database setup using Java, Maven, Docker, and SQL scripts, which aligns closely with the 'Automation' category's emphasis on scripts and projects for automating build, deployment, and workflows.
+The inclusion of Docker and Java-based automation fits the described family better than others.
 ---

 # Setting Up a PostgreSQL Database for Supreme Court Data Using Java and Maven